 The great thing about fiberglass pools is if you're a DIYer, you can save thousands on the initial pool cost.
 Turn-key fiberglass pool packages are available.
 But the huge upside to having a professional install your pool is convenience.
 Many pool customers find peace of mind letting someone else handle everything.
 Fiberglass pool prices are very similar to concrete pools.

 True swimming pool costs are not always known upfront.
-Not only is the swimming pool maintenance cost something to really consider, but also the possibility of swimming pool remodeling, resurfacing,.
+Not only is the swimming pool maintenance cost something to really consider, but also the possibility of swimming pool remodeling and resurfacing.
 These can be from hundreds to thousands of dollars in addition to the monthly cost of a pool.

-Your new swimming pool is not only a source of enjoyment for your family now, but it can also be a good investment.
-A well constructed pool can add worth to your home, slightly increasing its resale value.
+Your new swimming pool is not only a source of enjoyment for your family, but it can also be a good investment.
+A well constructed pool can add value to your home.
 You may want to consider adding accessories such as an inexpensive outdoor bbq island.
 Fun for you now and a great selling point later.

 Then you'll hear about new filters and motors.
 I recently replaced an older 2-speed Hayward motor that lasted for 23 years.
 Talk about value for your money!!
 And a new filter housing?
 My parents have a sand filter that's currently 35 years old and still perfectly working.
 No leaks or drips at all.

 This will help cut the cost of inground pool, reduce the pool maintenance cost, and help you with swimming pool security.
-Talk to other people about the cost of swimming pool ownership to make an educated decision.
+Talking with other pool owners about the cost of swimming pool ownership can help in your decision making.

 Well, I cannot give you a concrete (no pun intended) answer to the specific question of swimming pool prices or swimming pool installation cost.
 I can give you a rough estimate, so you may be able to gauge whether the cost of inground swimming pool installation is right for you.